A control center and that is quite a bit of detail.

 Cardiac problems, we just talked about this.

-Pulmonary problems may result in edema.
-What
+Homeo problems may result in edema.

-kind?
-Exudate, because of increased capillary
+What kind?
+Exudate because of increased capillary permeability.

-Left-sided heart failure, mitral stenosis.
+Left-sided heart failure, metrostenosis, metabolic disturbances.

-What if the individual is taking an opiod,
+What about the medulla?
+What if the individual is taking an opioid?
+Okay, narcotic.

-okay, a narcotic.
 What happens now?
+Oh, boy.

 The respiratory center in the medulla has been knocked out.
 It's gone.

 Welcome to CNS issues.
-Anxiety, absolute panic
+Anxiety, absolutely.
+Panic attacks.

-So, dyspnea could occur even with enough exercise, in which
+So, dyspnea could occur even with enough exercise in which what happens?

-what happens?
 The skeletal muscles are really starving for oxygen.